davidwah/odoo-docker/README.md

-# Odoo12 running on docker
+# Odoo12 running on docker - test

 ## How to run
 Change directory permission